 11 bad driving habits you should ditch right now

-There are many commonly-held driving beliefs that are based on popular wisdom rather than fact.
+There are many commonly-held driving beliefs that are based on popular wisdom or traditional practices.
+They often don't apply in the modern motoring world, however.

 Read on to find out if you're falling foul of any of these and can help improve your driving by changing a few age-old habits.